fabacab/inline-gdocs-viewer/readme.txt

 == Upgrade Notice ==

-= 0.12.7 =
+= 0.12.8 =

-This release adds PHP 7.0 compatibility, and adds HTML IDs to table rows.
-Thanks, @ThaiWood. :)
+This is a minor bugfix release.

 == Other notes ==